ciaraosull/project-3-mastermind/README.md

 2.  **Code Hint - Find Position Function**

 *   There were a few approaches to take with this game and how to generate a Code Hint.
-I decided on taking the users guess and the code hint and loop through to compare anything that matched.
+I decided on taking the user's guess and the code hint and looping through to compare anything that matched.
 If the number matched then a '-' was replaced in one list and a ' ' replaced in the other so there was no confusion of the symbols matching during the loop.
-For every match GREEN was placed in the new code list using the .append() method.
+For every match, GREEN was placed in the new code list using the .append() method.

-*   However, a problem arose then trying to use this logic to loop through to find a matched number in the incorrect position.
+*   However, a problem arose when trying to use this logic to loop through to find a matched number in the incorrect position.
 It was only finding some matched numbers in the incorrect position not all of them.
 The solution was to create a separate function to loop through.
-This function was then used to check against each one of the numbers in the users guess.
+This function was then used to check against each one of the numbers in the user's guess.
 The same logic then applied to replace with '-' or ' ' and append ORANGE to the new code hint list.

 >
 > From line 160: